 Enrollees must document their number of hours worked, volunteered, or present their qualifications for the exemption.
 People who fail to meet the work requirement will be dropped from the list and barred from Medicaid coverage until they comply.

 Beneficiaries are required to pay premiums recipients who do not meet deadlines are locked out.

 Work Requirements is a Bane to Adult Beneficiaries

-The program includes people who are working or unable to work due to mental illness, opioid or other substance abuse disorders, and with serious lifelong physical ailments who cannot hurdle the many bureaucratic obstacles to document that they completed the work requirements or are exempted from them.
+The program includes working or unable to work due to mental illness, opioid or other substance abuse disorders, and serious lifelong physical ailments who cannot hurdle the many bureaucratic obstacles to document that they completed the work requirements are exempted from them.
 Without any work, the requirement to show these people will not be entitled to the Medicaid program.
 Aside from reduced access to care, many people will find it difficult to find or keep a job.

 Taking away health care coverage or a threat with a loss of health care coverage to beneficiaries will not help them find a job or gain financial independence.
 Nor voluminous paperwork to keep Medicaid will help them.
 Instead, people will find a hard time coping with the bureaucratic red tape to maintain Medicaid and cause people to drop coverage.

 People with a physical disorder or mental illness will face serious challenges in complying with this burdensome paperwork.
-Most likely they cannot conform and lose coverage even when they are exempt.
-Other enrollees will lose their coverage because they are between jobs and busy seeking employment or their disability does not meet the criteria laid out by the policies of the state.
+Most likely, they cannot conform and lose coverage even when they are exempt.
+Other enrollees will lose their coverage because they are between jobs and busy seeking employment or their disability does not meet the criteria laid out by the state’s policies.

 Some Medicaid enrollees will lose or see disruptions because of fluctuating hours from month to month, sometimes falling below the norm.